• Book Appointment

 Vitamin D: The Key to Absorption and Beyond

-Casein, the main protein in milk, creates a protective shield on your tooth enamel.
-This shield helps stop acids from attacking your teeth and makes it harder for harmful bacteria and plaque to stick.
-So, milk not only helps repair teeth but also protects them from decay in the first place.
+Casein is the main protein in milk, and it does something pretty cool – it creates a thin protective layer over your teeth.
+This layer helps block acids from attacking your enamel and makes it harder for bacteria and plaque to stick around.
+So milk doesn’t just help fix your teeth, it actually protects them from damage before it happens.

 Beyond Nutrients: Milk’s Role in Oral pH and Saliva Production